 Assisted living facilities are generally less expensive and less medically intensive than nursing homes, but are not cheap by any means.
 Most North Carolina residents living in assisted living facilities pay their own costs.
 Generally speaking, Medicaid does not cover room and board fees in assisted living facilities.
 However, if you have little income and few assets, you may qualify for a program that helps pay for assisted living facilities.

-If you are eligible for SSI and live in an assisted living facility, you may qualify for a benefit called Special Assistance (SA) that will pay for room and board expenses, up to $1,182/month, at assisted living facilities.
-People with dementia who live in specialized care units can receive more money each month.
+If you receive SSI and live in an assisted living facility, you may qualify for a benefit called Special Assistance (SA) that will pay for room and board expenses, up to $1,182/month, at adult care homes (also known as assisted living facilities).
+People with dementia who live in specialized care units can receive more money each month ($1,515).
+You will also recive a $46 per month personal needs allowance.

 A separate program, called Special Assistance In-Home (SA/IH), provides a similar benefit for low-income people who could reside in an assisted living home but want to stay in their own homes.
 To apply for SA or SA/IH, contact your local county Department of Social Services office.